This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is opioid dependence diagnosed?

 Your healthcare provider will do a physical exam.
 He or she will ask you questions about your symptoms and your use of opioids.
-He will also ask about your current and past use of other drugs and any family history of drug abuse.
+He or she will also ask about your current and past use of other drugs and any family history of drug abuse.

 How is opioid dependence treated?

 You may be treated in a hospital or you may be treated as an outpatient.
 During detoxification (detox), healthcare providers will slowly decrease your dose of the opioid medicine you are dependent on.
 They may use another opioid medicine such as methadone to decrease symptoms of withdrawal.
 You may need to take this or another medicine for some time.
 Your healthcare provider will also replace the opioid with another pain medicine that is less likely to cause dependence.
 He or she may also suggest that you receive counseling and social support during treatment.

 What are the risks of opioid dependence?